-Looking forward to retirement
+2. Looking at retirement

 After a hard day at the office, do you ask, "Is it time to retire yet?"
 Retirement may seem a long way off, but it's never too early to start planning--especially if you want your retirement to be a secure one.
 The sooner you start, the more ability you have to let time do some of the work of making your money grow.

 Let's say that your goal is to retire at age 65 with $500,000 in your retirement fund.
 At age 25 you decide to begin contributing $250 per month to your company's 401(k) plan.
 If your investment earns 6 percent per year, compounded monthly, you would have more than $500,000 in your 401(k) account when you retire.
 (This is a hypothetical example, of course, and does not represent the results of any specific investment.)